Skip to content

 Built for agents that take action.

 General Augment treats tools, memory, credentials, channels, and connector execution as production systems.
-The platform is designed around tenancy, approval, audit, observability, and budget evidence from the start.
+The platform is designed around project isolation, approval, audit, observability, and budget evidence from the start.

 Project-scoped API keys